tdulcet/Distributed-Computing-Scripts/README.md

 PrimeNet script:
 * Support more GIMPS programs.
-* Support reserving a specific exponent.
 * Support setting more of the program options.
 * Support setting per thread options.
 	* Get different work types on different CPU cores or GPUs.
 * Improve the error handling of PrimeNet API calls.
-* Support the recovery of assignments if there is an error or the worktodo file was deleted.
 * Check for new results to submit when the results file is updated.
 * Automatically detect more system information using code from [psutil](https://github.com/giampaolo/psutil), so users do not have to manually determine and specify it.
 	* Currently this requires using the Bash install scripts for Linux.